Jeanpigi/rickinstagram/README.md

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

-# svelte app
+# Rickinstagram app

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This is a project was development with a svelte template, what goal is learn this technology.
+[Svelte](https://svelte.dev).
+It lives at https://rickinstagram.vercel.app.

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
+To create a new project similar to this one using template svelte-app [degit](https://github.com/Rich-Harris/degit):

 ```bash
 npx degit sveltejs/template svelte-app